jdi-docs/jdi-light/source/includes/_tutorial.md

 - Fill all 11 different elements in this Complex form by some values<br/>
 - And validate that form filled correctly<br/>
 ...<br/>
-This is as so simple as for Login Form!
+This is so simple as for Login Form!
 Amazing!<br/>
 The most complex part is create test data that we would like to enter<br/>
 <br/><br/><br/><br/><br/><br/><br/><br/>